rest-for-physics/basic-readouts/README.md

 #### Accessing the readout methods to retrieve information

 Once we generate a readout or recover it from a file, we will be able to access all the readout information from the instanced pointer.
 A readout is built with nested structures that allow to define inner elements.
-A readout is made of any number of readout planes (TRestReadoutPlane), that at the same time hosts any number of readout modules (TRestReadoutModule).
-A readout module is composed of readout channels (TRestReadoutChannel) that are directly identified with a corresponding electronic channel.
-In order to allow the description of arbitrary readout topologies, a readout channel is built with any number of squared (or triangular) pixels (TRestReadoutPixel) that are interconnected between them.
+A readout is made of any number of readout planes (TRestDetectorReadoutPlane), that at the same time hosts any number of readout modules (TRestDetectorReadoutModule).
+A readout module is composed of readout channels (TRestDetectorReadoutChannel) that are directly identified with a corresponding electronic channel.
+In order to allow the description of arbitrary readout topologies, a readout channel is built with any number of squared (or triangular) pixels (TRestDetectorReadoutPixel) that are interconnected between them.

 If we assume we got an instance of our readout at `*r` we can access all those entities as follows: